j-o-e-y/unhashed/articles/what-is-blockchain_03-16-18/what-is-blockchain.md

 ### Decentralization

 Another important feature of a healthy blockchain is to remain decentralized.
-Which means that there is diversification in the operation of nodes and that there are a sufficient number of them storing the full historical record of every transaction, known as "full nodes".
+Which means that there is diversification in the operation of nodes and that there are a sufficient number of them storing the full historical record of every transaction, these as called "full nodes".
 This diversification serves a few purposes, the first of which is to keep everyone else honest.
 If the only holders of the entire blockchain are the ones that collude to cheat, then the proof of work system can be circumvented.

 Another logical reason to have the blockchain distributed widely is to make it difficult to censor.
 You have to get almost 100% of nodes to agree on the censorship being imposed.
 Without near majority you would end up with two versions of reality, with some nodes having the censored data and some having the free data.
 These nodes will stop communicating with each other creating a fork in the history and the coin, possibly with catastrophic effects for both sides.